 The queue name in %q is set by the LPR protocol when RPM receives the job; we also require a queue name for telnet protocol jobs.

-Any other fields, such as the job title or banner or class, can be blank for a given job.
+Any other fields, such as the job, title, banner, or class, can be blank for a given job.
 You would control these values from the sending program, although you can set them in RPM Elite using the data extraction transform.

 Note that RPM looks at the actual data value for these potentially optional fields, and only attempts to update the command line with these values if the job includes those values.